ceph/ceph/doc/cephfs/health-messages.rst

     from properly cleaning up resources used by client requests.
 This message appears if a client appears to have more than ``max_completed_requests`` (default 100000) requests that are complete on the MDS side but haven't yet been accounted for in the client's *oldest tid* value.
+The last tid used by the MDS to trim completed client requests (or flush) is included as part of `session ls` (or `client ls`) command as a debug aid.
 * ``MDS_DAMAGE``

   Message